cpak10/Westlaw/README.md

 # Westlaw
 The following scripts automates a process in the legal field for keeping tabs on key cases.
-Traditionally, the process has been to have someone, usually a paralegal, click through different case dockets and pull recent filing.
+Traditionally, the process has been to have someone, usually a paralegal, click through different case dockets and pull recent filings.
 These scripts use Selenium to automate this and turn an hour long task into a couple of minutes.

 ## Getting Started
 1. Download and install [Anaconda](https://www.anaconda.com/)